aloxe/meinamsterdam/README.md

 # me in Amsterdam
 A blog I started when I moved to Amsterdam.

-First hosted as a subsection of my personal site then on dotclear.
-It is now hosted on github with huwindty.
+I first hosted it as a subsection of my personal site moved it on a dotclear blog engine.
+It is now hosted on codeberg and is based on [🌬️ huwindty](aloxe.codeberg.page/huwindty/).

-# huwindty 🌬️
-**A simple 11ty starter project to create a static site using Eleventy and Sveltia CMS with Tailwind CSS.
-It handles automatic navigation menus, SEO meta tags, and responsive images.**
+Most content is cc-by-sa Alix Guillard

+Huwindty is released under GPL 3.0